 Freer Gallery of Art, gift of Charles Lang Freer in 1920

-See Original Kakemono and Makimono List, L. 1040, Freer Gallery of Art and Arthur M. Sackler Gallery Archives.
+See Original Kakemono and Makimono List, L. 1029, Freer Gallery of Art and Arthur M. Sackler Gallery Archives.
 This object exhibits seals, colophons, or inscriptions that could provide additional information regarding the object’s history; see Curatorial Remarks in the object record for further details.

 See note 1.